 Dr Sophy Downes

-Sophy Downes initially studied Classics at Oxford, but was soon lured over to the study of ancient Persia.
+Sophy Downes is a classical archaeologist, whose research interests have led her continuously further east, to Turkey and eventually Iran.
+She initially studied Classics at Oxford; she then did a MPhil at Cambridge, focusing on the funerary monuments of Western Anatolia in the Classical period.
 After living for a couple of years in Rome, she returned to the Institute of Archaeology in London, where she wrote her PhD thesis, a comparative study of the architecture and politics of Persepolis and the Athenian Akropolis.
-She first visited Iran in 2002, and has returned several times, including to study Farsi in Esfahan and to take up a residential postdoctoral fellowship at the British Institute of Persian studies in Tehran.
+She first visited Turkey in 2000 and Iran in 2002, and has returned numerous times to both, including to take up a residential postdoctoral fellowship at the British Institute of Persian studies in Tehran.
 She has published on both Classical and Near Eastern archaeology, and her book The Aesthetics of Empire in Athens and Persia is forthcoming.
 She was also a finalist for the Bradt Travel Awards for a piece about her experiences with fortune telling in Esfahan, which was subsequently published in Traveller’s Tales.
 Her current research is on spatial analysis of Persepolis, notably the way in which the current reconstruction of the site obscures its original architectural logic.
 She has taught at University College London and at Edinburgh and is currently delighted to be a Lecturer in Art History at John Cabot University, Rome, Italy.

 - Allen, L. ‘The Greatest Enterprise: Arthur Upham Pope, Persepolis and Achaemenid antiquities’, Arthur Upham Pope and a New Survey of Persian Art.
 Kadoi, Y. (ed.).
 Brill, (Studies in Persian Cultural History), 31 Mar 2016.